-The Company maintains a majority of its cash with a major Canadian financial institution and the remainder of its cash with a major Mexican financial institution and a major Swedish financial institution.
+The Company maintains a majority of its cash with a major Canadian financial institution and the remainder of its cash with a major Mexican financial institution.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.